Notes on Scala for Java Programmers

 the equality and inequality operators and, thus, those operators do not

-need to be defined in Ord
+need to be defined in Ord.

-The type Any
+The type Any used above,

 is the supertype of all other types in Scala.
 It is essentially a more

-general version of Java’s Object
+general version of Java’s Object type that

 Note: See discussion of Scala’s unified types [6] for more information on the type hierarchy.